 John the Baptist said, “I baptize with water those who repent of their sins and turn to God.
 But someone is coming soon who is greater than I am—so much greater that I’m not worthy even to be his slave and carry his sandals.
 He will baptize you with the Holy Spirit and with fire.
 He is ready to separate the chaff from the wheat with his winnowing fork.
 Then he will clean up the threshing area, gathering the wheat into his barn but burning the chaff with never-ending fire.”
 (Matthew 3:11-12 NLT)

 Building Our Brands

-Many years ago, my wife took a down and out couple under her wing.
-She helped them with transportation, with food, with other assistance.
-All of her actions included guidance to truly commit their lives to Jesus, attend church, and embrace the Christian walk.
+Many years ago, my wife took a down-and-out couple under her wing.
+She helped them with transportation, food, with other assistance.
+Her actions included guidance to commit their lives to Jesus, attend church, and embrace the Christian walk.
 They did not.

 Are We Fulfilling the Reason That God Called Us?

 Simon Peter said to them, “I am going fishing.”
 They said to him, “We will go with you.”
 They went out and got into the boat, but that night they caught nothing.

 Just as day was breaking, Jesus stood on the shore; yet the disciples did not know that it was Jesus.
 Jesus said to them, “Children, do you have any fish?”
 They answered him, “No.” He said to them, “Cast the net on the right side of the boat, and you will find some.“ So they cast it, and now they were not able to haul it in, because of the quantity of fish.
 (John 21:3-6 ESV)